 China did manage to find other international markets for its DAP output last year.
-Strong import demand from Pakistan. which reached a record 1.6 million tonnes of DAP in 2017, certainly helped.
+Strong import demand from Pakistan, which reached a record 1.6 million tonnes of DAP in 2017, certainly helped.
 China's exports to Pakistan jumped 56 percent to 1.1 million tonnes last year.
-Deliveries to Thailand also grew by a modest three percent to 478.281 tonnes, while exports to Indonesia increased 67% to 358,268 tonnes in 2017.
+Deliveries to Thailand also grew by a modest three percent to 478,281 tonnes, while exports to Indonesia increased 67% to 358,268 tonnes in 2017.

 China's monoammonium phosphate (MAP) exports, in contrast, recovered strongly overall.
 The country exported 2.7 million tonnes of MAP last year, up 34% on 2016 and a return to 2015 levels.
 This was spurred by improving MAP exports to Brazil.
 These rose by 30 percent year-on-year to one million tonnes in 2017.
-MAP exports to Argentina also increased by more than 50 percent last vear to 248,510 tonnes.
-China also sold 437.059 tonnes of MAP to Australia in 2017, a 27 percent improvement on the previous year.
+MAP exports to Argentina also increased by more than 50 percent last year to 248,510 tonnes.
+China also sold 437,059 tonnes of MAP to Australia in 2017, a 27 percent improvement on the previous year.
 China's MAP exports to India, however, at 128,563 tonnes were down 14 percent in 2017.

-Morocco: OCP's margins on DAP exports to India improved during 2017's first half, according to CRU, due to the downward trajectory of Moroccan productions costs.
+Morocco: OCP's margins on DAP exports to India improved during 2017's first half, according to CRU, due to the downward trajectory of Moroccan productions costs2.
 Although OCP continues to export large volumes of phosphoric acid into India, the margins for this declined with the signing of the OCP-India contract at \$566/t for the second half of 2017.

 Greater MAP market share in Brazil and increasing MAP exports to the US show that OCP is focussing its fertilizer sales on markets outside of India.
-Developing the African market is also a cornerstone of and the Cote d'Ivoire2.
-Morocco's combined phosphate exports totalled 6.0 million tonnes for January-September 2017, a 22 percent year-on-year rise.
-Over the same period, ket, namely Benin, Togo, Nigeria, Ghana the most popular end destinations for Moroccan MAP.
+Developing the African market is also a cornerstone of OCP's strategy.

-OCP's strategy.
 The African NPK market, in particular, has been of growing importance over the last five years.
 OCP's NPK exports almost doubled year-on-year to more than 800,000 tonnes in 2016, for example, a record that look likely to be matched or exceeded in 2017.
-The majority of NPK sales have been into the West African mar-
+The majority of NPK sales have been into the West African market, namely Benin, Togo, Nigeria, Ghana and the Cote d'Ivoire2.